-There are three versions of the qualification: one for teachers of deaf learners, one for those teaching learners with VI, and one for those teaching deafblind learners.
+There are three versions of the qualification: one for teachers of deaf learners, one for those teaching learners with VI, and one for those teaching learners who are deafblind.
 Teachers employed to teach classes of children and young people with a sensory impairment who do not already hold an appropriate MQ are required to gain the qualification within their first three years in post.